killacan/sharediffusion/README.md

 - TailwindCSS
 - Typescript
-- tRPC
 - NextJS
-- Prisma
 - NextAuth.js
+- supabase

-Still undecided on what database to use, and who to host images with.
+Still undecided on who to host images with.

 This project is still in the early planning stages, so many details might change once things get to an actual production version.